-This definition covers a lot of ground, as businesses use different means, methods and technologies that create electronic signatures, including:
+This definition covers a broad scope, as businesses use different means, methods and technologies that create electronic signatures, including:

 - Check boxes or buttons that state you agree to certain terms and conditions;

 - Signing an electronic keypad; or

 - A graphical representation, image or a scan of a handwritten signature.

 The ESIGN Act protects the validity and enforceability of signatures made electronically, including:

 - A signature, contract, or other record relating to such transaction may not be denied legal effect, validity, or enforceability solely because it is in electronic form; and

 - A contract relating to such transaction may not be denied legal effect, validity, or enforceability solely because an electronic signature or electronic record was used in its formation.

 The ESIGN Act does not apply to: